GVS-Lab/genomic-scoring-breast-cancer-progression/README.md

 <img src='/tissue_feat.png' height='400' width='600'>
 <br/>

-Please refer to the example notebooks for more information on the features andbthheir computation.
+Please refer to the example notebooks for more information on the features and their computation.